Machu Picchu Mountain Leadership Expedition 2019

 - Guides’, porters’, and cooks’

-- All meals while on climb.
+- All meals while on the climb.
 Note ‘snack food’ below

 - Government taxes where applicable